Interviewing made easy

 - When you’re finished, click Save interview.

-- Remember: You won’t be able to edit your survey after clicking Save interview.
+- Remember: You won’t be able to edit your ratings after clicking Save Interview.

 Below is a guide to consider when rating candidates: